Guides

 }

-You can also use the WithGroup() method to create a child logger that starts a group such that all attributes added to the logger (including those added at log point) will be nested under the group name:
+You can also use the WithGroup() method to create a child logger that starts a group such that all attributes added to the logger (including those added at log point) are nested under the group name:

 handler := slog.NewJSONHandler(os.Stdout, nil)